shischiff/sso-client-register/README.md

             }
         ]
      ...

+### Optional parameters

+* port - The port on which the portal is listening (defaults to 3200)
+* secretLength - Auto-generated secret length in case the end user leaves this field blank (default value is 12)
+* logDir - Base directory where the portal logs should be saved - make sure the directory exists and the application has write permission to it. (default location is the application base directory)

 ### Configuration override
 It is possible to use an alternative configuration file.
 Create a new config file and use the same naming convention replacing only the word 'prod' for example config/test.env.config.js than set an ENV variable in order to use it. for the example above: